sfrenk/elegans_database/README.md

+biomart_lookup.R
 R script to find features such as alternative IDs or Sequences for a list of genes.
 This script uses the Parasite (Wormbase) Biomart.

+entrez_lookup.py
+Gets sequences for regions in a bed file and saves them as a multifasta file.